Looking to learn more about one of the greatest inventions of the 20th century? Look no further than laser technology!

 What is laser

-The frequency, phase, propagation direction and polarization state of photons emitted by stimulated radiation and foreign photons are exactly the same, so the laser has the characteristics of high intensity, good monochromaticity, good coherence and good directivity.
+The frequency, phase, direction of propagation, and polarization state of the photons produced by stimulated radiation and external photons are exactly the same, which is why laser light has the unique characteristics of high intensity, high monochromaticity, high coherence, and high directionality.

 Schematic diagram of atomic energy level transition